Prapthi564/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

     ![Semantic configuration](media/e3t2p4.png)

 ## Task 3: Semantic search using the semantic configuration in Azure Portal

+In this task, you’ll perform a semantic search on the `covid19temp` index using the previously created semantic configuration to retrieve and rank results based on meaning rather than just keyword matches.

 1. Navigate to the **Overview (1)** section of the **Search service** resource named **aiinaday-cog-<inject key="DeploymentID" enableCopy="false"/>**, then click on **Search explorer (2)** to proceed.